benoitsepe/reMarkable-typescript/README.md

     console.log(deviceToken);

     /*
     * (Re)generate a token from the deviceToken.
 This token, used to interact with storage, is different from the deviceToken.
-This function is automatically called when in the constructor and in register().
+This function is automatically called in the constructor and in register().
 This token expires.
     * Params: none
     * Returns: token: string
     */